Skip to main content Skip to footer

 We’ve all sat on the sidelines and watched project managers who haven’t heeded these pearls of wisdom.
 Perhaps we’ve even been those project managers.
 It’s not pretty.

-Unrealistic deadlines are a classic way to overpromise.
+Unrealistic deadlines are a classic way to overpromise, and need to be tackled in the project planning phase.

-An effective project manager knows their teams’ strengths and weaknesses — along with what their team can deliver within a specified duration.
+An effective project manager knows their teams’ strengths and weaknesses and what they can deliver within a specified duration.
 They can then negotiate for achievable deadlines without rushing the work.

-Giving impractical deadlines might win you the project, but it’ll also frustrate you and your team, severely affect your work outcomes, and ultimately taint your reputation.
+Giving unrealistic deadlines might win you the project, but it’ll also frustrate you and your team, severely affect your work outcomes, and ultimately taint your reputation.

 monday.com deadline mode project management challenges

-Deadlines can also be displayed as spans of time, so you’re not locked down to a single day.
+You can also display deadlines as time spans, so you’re not locked down to a single day:

 project management challenges deadlines timeline monday.com